skip to content

 Wrong: The flag was red, white, and blue.

-Use before the and in a series of three or more items when needed for clarification.
+Use before and in a series of three or more items when needed for clarification.
 Example: I had orange juice, toast, and ham and eggs for breakfast.

 before a quote: do not use a comma at the beginning of an indirect or partial quotation.
 Example: She said the award “was long overdue.”